GenovaEmpera/ATM-money-changer/README.md

 ATM money-changer is a change-making machine that gives out change for a specific amount of money.

-Conditions:
+## Conditions:

-1. Infinite amount of coins
+* Infinite amount of coins
-2. Available denominations:  [50, 10, 5, 1]
+* Available denominations:  [50, 10, 5, 1]
-3. Gives out the minimum number of coins using the maximum number of denominations.
+* Gives out the minimum number of coins using the maximum number of denominations.<br/>
 <i>For instance, if you input 20 the machine gives out [10x1, 5x1, 1x5].
 Not [10x2] or [10x1, 5x2].</i>
-4. Maximum sum length - 5.
+* Maximum sum length - 5.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.